-Step 1 - Count the Loops
+Step 1 - Counting the Loops

 Berber carpets are woven and so replacing a snagged strand is possible but fairly complicated.
 You first need to spend time counting the loops that will be required to fill the snagged piece of thread.
 It's vital that you get this right because if you count wrong then it can mean that you have to start again, or could even ruin your carpet.

-Next you need to count the curls in the piece of thread which has been pulled out of the carpet.
+Next, you need to count the curls in the piece of thread which has been pulled out of the carpet.
 Cut the thread so that it can fit properly in the snag.
 It can be difficult to count the curls because it is very tightly wound up, make sure that you check that this is right too.

-Step 2 - Protection
+Step 2 - Masking tape for protection

 This is where the masking tape comes in, you need to protect your carpet properly.
-Protect the surrounding areas of the carpet by using the masking tape.
+Protect the surrounding areas of the carpet by using masking tape.
 Make sure that this is done carefully so that you don't risk causing more damage to your carpet.

 It's a good idea to spend time protecting your carpet because if you rush this step then you could end up spoiling your carpet.
 If you don't protect the carpet properly then this will risk getting carpet adhesive on the other parts of your carpet.

-Step 3 - Glue
+Step 3 - Gluing the yarn

 You need to then use carpet adhesive and put it into the snag.
 This carpet adhesive is very easy to find as you can purchase it from virtually any carpet store anywhere in the country.
-You don't have to worry about damaging the rest of your carpet because you should of already protected it properly using masking tape.
+You don't have to worry about damaging the rest of your carpet because you should have already protected it properly using masking tape.

 Then use a nail punch to press the yarn down into the glue.
-Try to do this carefully so that ti matches the height of the other threads in your carpet.
+Try to do this carefully so that it matches the height of the other threads in your carpet.
 Try your hardest not to make any mistakes because this could damage your carpet which could mean that you have to hire a professional.